 AAS: Does spelling coaching pay the bills?

 SI: At this point, no. But I certainly wouldn't mind if it did.
 I'm actually trying to expand my coaching.
 Since I've started, I've really started to enjoy it.
 I'm willing to put more time and energy into it.

-AAS: What's a basic lesson look like?
+AAS: What does a basic lesson look like?

 SI: It varies a lot from student to student.
 If I'm working with someone in person, a lot of it is drilling, learning root words.
 I give them a list of those words.
-I will have them ask questions about those words as if they were receiving them on stage.
+I will have them ask questions about those words as if they were receiving them onstage.

 AAS: Are root words the secret weapon?